-In the recent past it has been revealed unambiguously that a stupendous amount of chemicals is being dumped into our soil, air, rivers and oceans, leaving nothing untouched.
-Yesterday a Guardian article revealed that a class of systemic pesticides called neonicotinoids ( named after their effect on the nervous system similar to nicotin) could be one of the major reasons for population decline and deformities in frogs near the Queensland coast.
+In the recent past, it has been revealed unambiguously that a stupendous amount of chemicals is being dumped into our soil, air, rivers, and oceans, leaving nothing untouched.
+Yesterday a Guardian article revealed that a class of systemic pesticides called neonicotinoids ( named after their effect on the nervous system similar to nicotine) could be one of the major reasons for population decline and deformities in frogs near the Queensland coast.

-The culprit is not only only agriculture, but also the increasingly chemicalised products we use for personal care, cleaning, washing, fragrances, softening clothes, doing dishes, washing the car and so on…So the leap from frogs to non-chemicals products is a short one!
+The culprit is not only agriculture but also the increasingly chemicalized products we use for personal care, cleaning, washing, fragrances, softening clothes, doing dishes, washing the car and so on…So the leap from frogs to non-chemicals products is a short one!

 In the hierarchy of these alternatives, the liquid shampoos, washes are easiest to adopt but will definitely have to contain a preservative to maintain their liquid form.
-Next come the cakes of soap which use all natural ingredients and lye for lathering and then come the non-chemical herbal powders which are normally all-natural.
-However, these are the hardest to use as we have lost the habit and patience to keep a small dish to mix the powder in water, store the powder in air tight containers and use a dry dispenser etc.
+Next, come the cakes of soap which use all natural ingredients and lye for lathering and then come to the non-chemical herbal powders which are normally all-natural.
+However, these are the hardest to use as we have lost the habit and patience to keep a small dish to mix the powder in water, store the powder in airtight containers and use a dry dispenser etc.